-From size matters to fresh vs frozen and blanched broccoli, there are so many variants for such a simple and quite affordable vegetable!
+From size to fresh vs. frozen and blanched broccoli, so many variants exist for such a simple and quite affordable vegetable!
 If you want to eat broccoli, you might as well do it the best way.
 You may have noticed that I have many broccoli recipes on Spice and Life, and perfectly boiled broccoli is a must for all of them!

 Broccoli is a cruciferous vegetable that belongs to the cabbage family.
 It is grown for its dark green flowering heads, which are rich in vitamins, minerals, and antioxidants.
 Broccoli can be cooked in several ways - steamed, roasted, boiled, sautéed, stir-fried, or even eaten raw.

 If this is your first time cooking this delicious vegetable, try out our broccoli pasta with garlic and red pepper flakes.
 All you need is a single pan!

 The taste of broccoli is unique, earthy, slightly bitter, and slightly sweet.
 In my opinion, it tastes a bit like a cross between cauliflower and asparagus, although I find it much more versatile.
 The florets have a mild flavor, while the stems are slightly sweeter but have a fibrous texture.

 There are numerous benefits of broccoli and why this cruciferous veggie should be a staple in every meal.

 - Broccoli is packed with essential vitamins, minerals, antioxidants, and fiber.